 Tell you're client that it's OK that you're just not a good fit for each other.
 Then recommend one to five other therapists who might be able to help.
 For example, you may recommend a physical therapist, meditation instructor, grief counsellor, or a colleague who shares your skills and is better suited to the client's needs.
 Then shoot an alert to those you have recommended, to let them know the client might be incoming.

 IICT is a professional body for natural therapists.
 We provide membership, insurance, resources, and an online community for complementary therapists working in 1,100+ modalities.
-Through IICT, natural therapists can become a member and save time and money as we’ve negotiated the industry’s most competitively-priced combined insurance.
+Through IICT, you can have competitively-priced combined insurance.
 This gives our members freedom to focus on growing their business and are kept abreast of changing industry regulations and compliance requirements through our membership tools and support.

 See how IICT can help your natural therapy business by clicking here or or get in touch with our Member Services Team at email@example.com, who are more than happy to walk you through how to become a member.